Palakis/esphome-native-hdmi-cec/README.md

 ## Advanced Example (All Features Combined)

-Here’s a full YAML snippet that includes all optional features together:
+Here’s a full YAML snippet that includes all optional features together (just delete what you don't need):

 ```yaml
 esphome: